 The Juget series is made up of shallow, somewhat excessively drained soils.
 These soils formed on mountain slopes and ridges in sandy residuum weathered from granite.
-Slopes are 9 to 55 percent.
-Elevations are 6,300 to 8,200 feet.
+Slopes are 9 to 55 percent. ....
 At lower elevations the native vegetation is mainly ponderosa pine, and at higher elevations it is Engelmann spruce and Douglas-fir with an understory of grass.
 Annual precipitation is 18 to 24 inches.
 Mean annual air temperature is 43° to 46° F., and the frost-free season is about 80 to 120 days.